JoTechOfficial/FluentForSteamLibrarySkin/README.md

 Troubleshooting
 -----
-- If steam updates and library not is not applied reopen SFP_UI
+- If steam updates and library/friends list skin is not applied reopen SFP_UI and Click Patch
-- If you uninstalled and things are not visible or buggy then open SFP_UI and click Reset Steam
+- If you uninstalled or things are not visible or buggy then open SFP_UI and click Reset Steam

 Install These Fonts (Only For Windows 7-10):
 -----